 Black is a strong color.
 It is formal and intense, but also matches with almost everything!
 When you wear black, you will be seen as sophisticated and classy.
 However, be cautious, wearing all black can sometimes make people see you as arrogant or overdressed.

-In this case, stick with more grey, which will be seen as an edgy, modern look.
+In this case, stick with a grey tie, which will be seen as an edgy, modern look.
 If you choose to wear grey, make sure you are an extrovert, or you will be seen as someone who hides in the crowd and takes little to no risks.

 Red has always been seen as a color that shows strength and passion, which could help influence and employer to hire you instead of other candidates.

 On the other hand, darker red shows you being more trustworthy, and lighter red can be associated with you being a more creative individual.
 If you want to show that you can take on a role as a manager or higher-level employee, consider wearing red.